Welcome to the Office of Postsecondary Education Web site.

 The National Advisory Committee on Institutional Quality and Integrity provides recommendations to the Secretary of Education regarding the recognition of accrediting agencies as reliable authorities concerning the quality of education and training offered by postsecondary educational institutions and programs.
 The National Committee on Foreign Medical Education and Accreditation makes determinations as to whether the standards used by foreign countries to accredit medical schools are comparable to the standards used to accredit programs leading to the M.D. degree in the United States.
 The Executive Director for both committees may be reached at (202) 219-7035.

 IFLE was established by the Higher Education Opportunity Act, 2008 (HEOA).
-Led by Acting Deputy Assistant Secretary Sylvia Crowder, this office advises the Assistant Secretary for Postsecondary Education on matters affecting postsecondary, international, and foreign language education.
+This office advises the Assistant Secretary for Postsecondary Education on matters affecting postsecondary, international, and foreign language education.
 This office is responsible for encouraging and promoting the study of foreign languages and cultures of other countries at the elementary, secondary, and postsecondary levels in the United States.
 It also administers programs that increase expertise in foreign languages and area or international studies, and coordinates with related international and foreign language education programs of other federal agencies.

 General information about OPE and its programs may be obtained by calling (202) 502-7750.